 Short answer

-An Alibaba Verified Supplier badge can be useful, but it does not mean your specific transaction is safe.
+Alibaba Verified Supplier usually means Alibaba is showing a supplier-profile verification signal.
+It can be useful, but it does not mean your specific transaction is safe.
 The badge should be one input alongside the legal company name, invoice, bank beneficiary, product terms, and inspection agreement.

 Supplier profile signals are not the same as a transaction-specific payment and evidence check.